Consumer medicine information

 • large doses of laxatives

-• barbiturates, medicines used for sedation
+• barbiturates, medicines used for sedation.

 You may need different amounts of your medicine or you may need to take different medicines.
 Your doctor, pharmacist or diabetes educator can tell you what to do if you are taking any of these medicines.
 They also have a more complete list of medicines to be careful with or avoid while taking Daonil.

-Ask your doctor or pharmacist if you are not sure if you are taking any of these medicines.
+Check with your doctor or pharmacist if you are not sure about what medicines, vitamins or supplements you are taking and if these affect Daonil.

 How to take Daonil